alexferl/vyper/README.md

 Python configuration with (more) fangs!
 Python port of the very awesome [Viper](https://github.com/spf13/viper) for Go.

 ## PyPI name change
-The package is changing name on pypi from `vyper` to `vyper-config` on August 20th 2018.
+The package changed name on pypi from `vyper` to `vyper-config` on August 20th 2018.
 The `vyper` name will be used by the following [project](https://github.com/ethereum/vyper).
-The `vyper-config` package is already available on [PyPI](https://pypi.org/project/vyper-config/).
+The `vyper-config` package is available on [PyPI](https://pypi.org/project/vyper-config/).

 ## What is Vyper?

 Vyper is a complete configuration solution for Python applications including 12 factor apps.
 It is designed to work within an application, and can handle all types of configuration needs and formats.
 It supports:

 * setting defaults
 * reading from JSON, TOML, and YAML config files